-Meghan Markle Has Invited Her “TV Husband” Patrick J. Adams To The Royal Wedding, The Blast Reports
+Meghan Markle Has Invited Her ‘TV Husband’ Patrick J. Adams To The Royal Wedding, ‘The Blast’ Reports

 — Pret-a-Reporter (@pretareporter) May 12, 2018

-Other guests on the Windsor Castle grounds will include 100 pupils from two local schools, over 600 Windsor Castle community members and more than 500 members of The Royal Household and The Crown Estate.
+Other guests on the Windsor Castle grounds will include 100 pupils from two local schools, over 600 Windsor Castle community members, and more than 500 members of The Royal Household and The Crown Estate.